 Minnesota Statutes Section 624.712.

-The process can take from seven to eight months, depending on your particular circumstances, the court’s workload at the time of your petition, and whether there are any objections from the government.
+The firearm rights restoration process in Minnesota can take from seven to eight months, depending on your particular circumstances, the court’s workload at the time of your petition, and whether there are any objections from the government.

-The courts work on a first-come, first-served basis.
-Therefore, the sooner you sign up, the sooner your case is heard and decided.
-If you are applying for a job that requires you to use a gun (e.g., law enforcement), we would be glad to write your employer or potential employer a letter letting them know we are in the process of getting your gun rights restored.
+The court works on a first-come, first-served basis, and therefore the sooner you sign up, the sooner your gun rights can be restored to you.
+If you are applying for a job that requires you to use a gun (e.g., law enforcement), we would be glad to write a letter to your employer or potential employer them know we are in the process of getting your gun rights restored.

-If the case is denied, we evaluate the reason for the denial and determine the best way to proceed that can include refilling or we recommend the person wait longer to refile.
+If the case is denied, we evaluate the reason for the denial and determine the best way to proceed.
 In most cases, you cannot reapply again for another three years after the denial, unless the judge allows you to reapply sooner.
 (Minnesota Statute Section 609.165 Subd.
 1d.)

-We are unable to offer a money back guarantee because the process involves a substantial amount of preparation and sometimes several appearances in court by our attorneys.
-We cannot afford to offer this low of a price and a money back guarantee.
+We are unable to offer a money-back guarantee for our MN firearm rights restoration service, because the process involves a substantial amount of preparation and work and can sometimes require several appearances in court by our attorneys.
+We cannot afford to offer a price this low and a money-back guarantee on this service.

 You will receive a court order restoring your gun rights.
 The court will update their records and send the order on to the central state database.
 The background check agencies will then receive the updated information when they do a background check.